Thorn-Vouel-Berg Government

-The Thorn Ministry was the government of Luxembourg between 15 June 1974 and 16 July 1979.
+The Thorn-Vouel-Berg Government was the government of Luxembourg between 15 June 1974 and 16 July 1979.
 It was led by, and named after, Prime Minister Gaston Thorn.
-Throughout the ministry, Thorn's Democratic Party formed a coalition with the Luxembourg Socialist Workers' Party (LSAP).
+Throughout the term, Thorn's Democratic Party formed a coalition with the Luxembourg Socialist Workers' Party (LSAP).
 At first, the Deputy Prime Minister was Raymond Vouel, but he left to become European Commissioner in 1976, and was replaced by Bernard Berg.

 The Ministry was formed after the election of 1974, which saw the Christian Social People's Party (CSV) remain the largest single party, but without a majority of seats in the legislature.

 Formation

 The election of 26 May 1974 turned the Luxembourgish political landscape on its head.
 The CSV, which had been the senior partner in all governments since 1944, went into opposition.
 It lost three Deputies since the previous election, and received 29,9% of the vote, while the Democratic Party emerged the winner of the election, gaining three seats, and receiving 23,3% of the vote.
 The LSAP managed to limit its losses, losing one seat, despite the splintering off of the Social Democratic Party, which fielded its own candidates and received 5 seats.

-Under Gaston Thorn, the DP and LSAP formed for the first time since the war a coalition without the CSV.
+Under Gaston Thorn, the DP and LSAP formed a coalition without the CSV, for the first time since World War II in Luxembourg.
 The Thorn cabinet was reshuffled twice during the legislature.
-Raymond Vouel, the Deputy Prime Minister, resigned on 21 July 1976 do become a member of the Commission of the European Communities.
+Raymond Vouel, the Deputy Prime Minister, resigned on 21 July 1976 to become a member of the Commission of the European Communities.
 Jacques F. Poos, the former editor of the Tageblatt, took his place as Minister of Finances.
 On 16 September 1977, after the departure of Marcel Mart for the European Court of Auditors, Josy Barthel joined the government.